Secondary Asbestos Exposure and Mesothelioma

 Primary asbestos exposure occurs when someone encounters asbestos directly, usually on the job.
 For instance, an insulation installer might be exposed while ripping out older asbestos insulation from a home.

-Secondary asbestos exposure is when someone brings asbestos fibers into the home or otherwise comes into contact with other people.
+Secondary asbestos exposure is when someone brings asbestos fibers into the home or otherwise in contact with other people.
 The insulation worker, for example, could have fibers attached to their clothing, which then gets into the home and causes secondary exposure in his family.

 Exactly how someone might experience secondhand exposure to asbestos varies.
 These are some examples of possible routes of exposure: